F.T.A.: The film

-GIs speak out
+G.I.s speak out

-To help the viewer understand the perspective of rank-and-file soldiers, the filmmakers interview active duty GIs.
-In fact, the film only focuses about half it's time on the tour itself, the rest is taken up with GI interviews and footage of local people and events.
-We see a marine explaining he is against the war and talking about writing home to tell his mother; "how can you write your mother and tell her?" he asks, but when he decides to do it he is pleasantly surprised to hear that "she fully understood and she was happy that I felt that way".
-A black GI complains that things are tough at home and asks "so why should we go over there and put our lives down?"
-Then a woman in the Air Force describes why she enlisted right after high school; "no job, no money... 'the Air Force came along and there I was.'"
-We also see several black marines talk about the racism in the military and at home and about "their reluctance to fight in Vietnam that arises from their sense of commonality with the Vietnamese as oppressed nonwhite peoples."
+To help the viewer understand the perspective of rank-and-file soldiers, the filmmakers interview active-duty G.I.s.
+The film only focuses about half its time on the tour itself, while the rest is taken up with GI interviews and footage of local people and events.
+A marine is shown explaining that he is against the war and talking about writing home to tell his mother.
+"How can you write your mother and tell her?" he asks, but when he decides to do it he is pleasantly surprised to hear that "she fully understood and she was happy that I felt that way".
+A black G.I. complains that things are tough at home and asks, "So why should we go over there and put our lives down?"
+Then a woman in the Air Force describes why she enlisted right after high school: with no job and no money, "the Air Force came along and there I was."
+Several black marines are also shown talking about the racism in the military and at home and about "their reluctance to fight in Vietnam that arises from their sense of commonality with the Vietnamese as oppressed nonwhite peoples."